heyjoeway/rippa/README.md

 # Rippa
 Automatically rip discs (Data, Redbook, DVD, Blu-Ray) when inserted.
+When ripping DVDs, each title is automatically transcoded in parallel.

 # Security Notice